-The Behring Family will once again offer the Leadership and Philanthropy Award (LPA) established to recognize the teachers and students who have demonstrated a superior commitment to the From the Heart - Wheelchair Program.
+The Behring Family offers the Leadership and Philanthropy Award (LPA) established to recognize the teachers and students who have demonstrated a superior commitment to the From the Heart - Wheelchair Program.
 By providing a monetary award to help offset the cost of participating in a wheelchair distribution, Ken Behring and his family hope to encourage and help develop our future leaders and philanthropists.
-Information on the LPA can be obtained at https://www.wheelchairfoundation.org/programs/from-the-heart-schools-program/
+Information on the LPA can be obtained at Leadership & Philanthropy-award/hropy Award-Wheelchair Foundation